Last updated on September 6th, 2023 at 10:58 am

 Have you ever wanted a cat that likes to retrieve toys?

-Then you won’t be disappointed by the Cornish Rex and their dog-like personality.
+Then you won’t be disappointed by the Cornish Rex and their dog-like personalities.

 With their big ears, wavy coat, and elfish features, the Cornish Rex is a sight to behold and admire.

-They’re one of the smallest cat breeds, but it doesn’t affect their energy level or mischief abilities.
+They’re one of the smallest cat breeds, but that doesn’t affect their energy level or mischief-making abilities.

-In general, Cornish Rex is charming, affectionate, and people-orientated.
+In general, Cornish Rex is charming, affectionate, and people-oriented.
 When they’re not racing around the house, these big-eared cats sit in your lap or stalk you around the house.

-Most Cornish Rex retains their kittens like behavior well into their golden age.
+Most Cornish Rex retain their kittens like behavior well into their golden years.
 They’re also quite adept at opening doors and manipulating objects due to their long toes.

-Lock anything precious if you don’t want this playful cat to get their paws on it!
+Lock up anything precious if you don’t want this playful cat to get their paws on it!

-Look at that silky coat, expressive eyes, and a bushy tail!
+Look at that silky coat, expressive eyes, and bushy tail!

 The Siberian is one of the world’s fluffiest cats and well-deserves a place among the most playful breeds.

 Most Siberian cats love to play with anything they can get their paws on, including jewelry and other shiny things.

 This grey cat breed also enjoys fetching toys, splashing in the water, and climbing up the furniture.

 Since Siberians are excellent mousers, it’s not surprising that they can spend hours stalking and “killing” toys.